oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 one that was registered; the exception is loopback redirects, where an exact match is required except for the port URI component.

+The authorization server MAY allow the client to register multiple redirect URIs.

 For private-use URI scheme-based redirect URIs, authorization servers SHOULD enforce the requirement in {{private-use-uri-scheme}} that clients use schemes that are reverse domain name based.
 At a minimum, any